Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Phase Lag Compensated Waveforms

-It can be seen in \eqref{eq_no_phase_error} that the code term is removed properly, and the residual phase error caused by the imperfection in decoding is eliminated by using the phase lag compensation.
+It can be seen in \eqref{eq_no_phase_error} that the code term is removed properly, and the residual phase error caused by the imperfection in decoding is eliminated by using the phase lag compensation (Figure~\ref{fig:8} c).
 As a consequence, the distorted range profile shown in Figure~\ref{fig:3} is recovered for a wide-band signal where $B_{c}$ is comparable to $f_s$ as illustrated in Figure~\ref{fig:9}.
-Moreover, the beat signals are obtained similar to the dechirped signal of conventional FMCW radar as demonstrated in Figure~\ref{fig:8} b.
-This aids in re-utilise all software algorithms previously developed for FMCW radar with the proposed waveform and transceiver structure.
+Moreover, the beat signals are obtained similar to the dechirped signal of conventional FMCW radar.
+This helps re-utilising all software algorithms previously developed for FMCW radar with the proposed waveform and transceiver structure.